 Mark Johnston KC has a specialist commercial law practice with respect to large and complex litigation.
 In addition to acting as counsel in cases, Mark also accepts briefs as an arbitrator, an expert for expert determinations, as a referee and as a mediator.

 Mark has extensive arbitration experience as a leading counsel, having appeared in many of the largest arbitral proceedings concerning infrastructure and resource projects in Asia and in Australia.
-This includes international arbitrations with respect to INPEX’s Ichthys LNG Project, Chevron’s Gorgon LNG Project, the Roy Hill Iron Ore Project, the QGC LNG Project, the Tan Burrup Project, commodity export terminals, multiple wind farm and renewable energy projects in Asia, coal and energy projects, airport projects in Asia, hospital and infrastructure projects in Mongolia, and price regulation for access to infrastructure, amongst other major commercial arbitrations.
-He has appeared as a leading counsel in numerous arbitrations in London, Singapore, Sydney, Melbourne, Brisbane and Perth, and worked as counsel on international arbitrations in Dubai, Spain and in the UK.
+This includes international arbitrations with respect to the Roy Hill Iron Ore Project, the Gorgon LNG Project, the Ichthys LNG Project, the QGC LNG Project, the Tan Burrup Project, commodity export terminals, multiple wind farm and renewable energy projects in Asia, coal and energy projects, airport projects in Asia, hospital and infrastructure projects in Mongolia, and price regulation for access to infrastructure, amongst other major commercial arbitrations.
+He has appeared as a leading counsel in many commercial arbitrations in London, Singapore, Sydney, Melbourne, Brisbane and Perth, and has worked as counsel on international arbitrations in Dubai, Spain and in the UK.